duracell80/midnight-sectors/README.md

 Throwback Thursday: https://www.youtube.com/watch?v=zI_SBAkdKzc

+#### The Martian Time-Slip
+See the end of this README.md transmission.

 ### Overall goal: Make decimal minutes and seconds eaiser to relate to ...
 This proposal lays out a hybrid between the two opposing systems, keeping a 7 day week, spliting the day into 8 (chunks * ) and again into 4 (periods).
 It stops short of 10 hours, because that's just confusing!! (*) a 9th "hour" is needed for the remaining 64 sectors.